wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 kubectl -n rollouts-demo-istio describe analysisrun [...]
 ```
 ... and they were all yellow!  ♫

+### Wait.
+What is an `AnalysisRun`?

+An `AnalysisRun` is an instantiation of an `AnalysisTemplate`.
+As we went over, an `AnalysisTemplate` contains instructions about what metrics to query.
+The actual result, attached to a specific `Rollout`, is the `AnalysisRun` custom resource.
+The `AnalysisRun` resource is scoped on a specific rollout.

 ### What if the new application sucks?